verhagen/get-programming-with-nodejs/README.md

 ## Introduction

-An nice and easy way to set up a Node.js development environment is by using a virtual machine.
+A nice and easy way to set up a Node.js development environment is by using a virtual machine.
 It's nice because no applications and tools, are installed on your local machine.
 It's easy because the virtual machine is created by a configuration file.
 This makes it easy to create the virtual machine when needed, but also easy to destroy it, once it is no longer needed.

 __Pros__
 - Works all the same on Windows, Linux, OS-X